tcnksm/gcli/README.md

 [license]: https://github.com/tcnksm/gcli/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/gcli

-`gcli` generates a skeleton (codes and its directory structure) you need to start building CLI tool by Golang right out of the box.
+`gcli` generates a skeleton (codes and its directory structure) you need to start building Command Line Interface (CLI) tool by Golang right out of the box.
 You can use your favorite [CLI framework](#support-frameworks).

+## Why ?

+Why you need `gcli`?
+Because you should focus on writing core function of CLI, not on interface.
+During developing CLI tool by Golang, you may find you're writing the chunk of [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) for interfaces.
+Stop writing the same codes every time. `gcli` generates them and save you a large amount of time by writing such code.
+This is like [Rails scaffold](http://guides.rubyonrails.org/command_line.html#rails-generate).
+Not only that, `gcli` know the best practices of golang CLI framework library which you want to use.
+Generated codes follows the most ideal way of using that framework, and you don't need to know about that.
+See the [frameworks](#support-frameworks) it supports now.

 ## Demo